reymon359/how-to-live/docs/Do no harm/index.md

----
-name: 'Don’t do something that hurts another person'
-Categories: ['Respect', 'Problems', 'Help', 'Happiness', 'Mistakes']
----
-# Don’t do something that hurts another person
+# Do no harm

-Not just physically but mentally too.
-Just be kind, try to help them instead.
+Just be kind, try to help them instead of doing harm.

+Not just physically, but mentally too.

 If you end up doing something harmful to another person, apologize and help them solve it.

-We all make mistakes, and sometimes we can end up doing not on purpose.
-Don't worry or feel pity, it won't solve it.
+We all make mistakes, and sometimes we can end up doing something we didn't intend to.
+Feeling worried or guilty won't solve it.
 Just apologize and help them.

-In addition, don't do things that hurt nature.
+Don't harm nature, either.
+Respect the world we all live on.

 ## Quotes